Summary of advisory vs. DIY investment

 Behavioral Coaching:

-A financial advisor can help investors avoid making emotional decisions, like panic
+A financial advisor can help investors avoid making emotional decisions, like

 selling during market downturns or chasing hot stocks during market rallies.
 By

-keeping investors disciplined and focused on long-term goals, advisors may prevent
+keeping investors disciplined and focused on long-term goals, advisors may

 mistakes that could negatively affect returns.